bhargav-borah/BankChurnForecast/README.md

-# ann_bank_customers
+# BankChurnForecast
-An artificial neural network to predict if a certain bank customer would leave
+BankChurnForecast is a deep learning repository leveraging artificial neural networks to predict customer churn in the banking industry.
+The models analyze various customer attributes and historical data to provide accurate forecasts on whether a customer is likely to leave the bank.
+Enhance customer retention strategies and optimize business decisions with this powerful predictive tool.